 It is highly recommended for those who would like to learn about custom word clouds, user-defined complex functions, heat maps, emoji processing, and sentiment analysis.

-Our courses are exclusive for Enterprise DNA members, so if you haven’t upgraded to a full membership yet, this is the best time for you to do so.
+Our courses are exclusive for Enterprise DNA members, so if you haven’t upgraded to On-Demand yet, this is the best time for you to do so.

 About Gaelim Holland